victorgomez09/vira/README.md

 # Vira 🚀

-A lightweight, educational ASGI web framework built from scratch with FastAPI-inspired design.
-Perfect for learning how modern web frameworks work under the hood.
+A lightweight and fast ASGI web framework built from scratch with FastAPI-inspired design.

-## 🎯 Purpose

-**Vira is designed for educational purposes** - to demonstrate and teach modern web framework concepts through clean, well-documented code that's easy to understand and extend.

 ## ✨ Features